echogeer/Campus/README.md

 1. Connect(Plug in) Mobile device or Running Emulator(make sure the tenji application already installed or exist in device)
 2. Open Regress Test Suite
 3. Execute a test suite using an Android device
 4. Select your device from the Android Devices list.
 Click OK.

-5. If your test suite runs successfully, you will see the results in the test reports as follow:
+5. If your test suite runs successfully, you will see the results in the test reports.